yuanjungod/tripletloss/Readme.md

 ## Usage

-Change the configs in ./tripletloss/config.py, Makesure your image path exists, (my path is exampled)
+Change the configs in ./tripletloss/config.py, Makesure your image path is exists, (my path is exampled)

 	python train.py